 Inside a snowflake exists the magical land of Whoville.
-In Whoville, live the Whos, an almost mutated sort of munchkinlike people.
-All the Whos love Christmas, yet just outside of their beloved Whoville lives the Grinch.
+In Whoville, live the Whos, an almost mutated sort of munchkin-like people.
+All the Whos love Christmas, yet just outside of their beloved town, lives the Grinch (Jim Carrey).
 The Grinch is a nasty creature that hates Christmas, and plots to steal it away from the Whos which he equally abhors.
-Yet a small child, Cindy Lou Who, decides to try befriend the Grinch.Written by
+Yet a small child, Cindy Lou Who (Taylor Momsen), decides to try befriend the Grinch.Written by

 9 of 11 people found this review helpful.

 Was this review helpful to you?